dlresende/extreme-carpaccio/clients/java/java-httpserver/README.md

 OrderHttpHandler inner class inside MyHttpServer.java will handle this.

 ## Run
+You don't need any application server.
+No Tomcat, no WAR to deploy.
+The server is embedded.

 - `mvn exec:java -Dexec.mainClass="xcarpaccio.MyHttpServer"`

 The server listens on port 9000: [http://localhost:9000/ping](http://localhost:9000/ping)

-Note that you can also use your IDE to launch it.
+You can also launch the server with your IDE.
+You just have to launch `MyHttpServer` class.
+It has a `main` method.